rudelm/rudelm.github.io/content/post/2015-01-03-sync-borderlands-prequel-and-borderlands-2-savegames-between-mac-and-pc.md

 <pre class="alt2 " dir="ltr">mklink /d "C:\Users\YourUserName\Documents\My Games\Borderlands 2\WillowGame\SaveData\NumericalID" "C:\Users\YourUserName\Documents\Dropbox\DesiredFolder"</pre>

-What he did miss to tell you is that you&#8217;ll need an elevated command window with administrator rights.
+What he did miss to tell you is that you'll need an elevated command window with administrator rights.
 Just enter cmd on the Windows 8 start menu and select &#8222;Open as administrator&#8220; on the command prompt.

 The next problem is the order of the folders.
 In his order, this will result in an error message stating that the link could not be created.
-However, if you look up the command on [MSDN](http://technet.microsoft.com/en-us/library/cc753194%28v=ws.10%29.aspx) you&#8217;ll see that you must switch the order of the arguments.
+However, if you look up the command on [MSDN](http://technet.microsoft.com/en-us/library/cc753194%28v=ws.10%29.aspx) you'll see that you must switch the order of the arguments.
 It is first the Link name (in your Dropbox folder) and then the Target (What do you want to link).

 All other information in that forum is correct.
-You&#8217;ll need to link this numerical Id folder with your savegames to a Dropbox synced folder and do this also on the Mac.
+You'll need to link this numerical Id folder with your savegames to a Dropbox synced folder and do this also on the Mac.
 Be sure to create a backup before you create the links in case you overwrite your savegames.
 After that, it works.
 This will also work for Borderlands The Pre-Sequel!